 • Cold-Blooded Beasts: What does it mean to be cold-blooded?
 What animals are cold-blooded?
 This interactive lesson will explore the fascinating world of reptiles and amphibians!

 • Footprint Forensics: Just like humans, animals leave behind unique footprints – or tracks!
 These tracks can tell us a lot about an animal and its story!
-Students will learn how to tell different animal tracks apart, and will partake in identifying a mystery animal track!
+Students will learn how to tell different animal tracks apart and will partake in identifying a mystery animal track!

 • Who’s for Lunch?: Can a coyote cook a cheeseburger?
 In this interactive lesson, students will learn how food chains work, and how creatures must rely on other living things as food and energy sources.